IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 Vulture Sidequest?
 - Raven has dirt on him, if they can get her support Ramping tension at the docks / something related to V's directive?
-- Fray tide washes in at the saltwood groves - could fight some wraiths
+- Fray tide washes in at the saltwood groves - could fight some wraiths.
+Or sahuaguin attack, trying to get their captive back (or Owl ordered the attack)?
-- Growers refuse to defend against fray tide
+- Growers refuse to defend against
 - Saltwood growers get even more incited, start vandalizing Dol/Giltstern property Raven starts tailing the PCs out of suspicion
+- ==what do?==
+- encounter against some of Raven's agents.
+Or Zora somehow tries to fuck them over, put them on the wrong trail? lead to an ambush
+- Raven thinks there's something sus abt the kites - sidequest?
+Gyrfalcon's apartment
+- Owl has set some trap here - something to fightttt
+	- plant mimics? but more difficult
+- newly replaced window
+- mailbox: correspondence with gandras dol
+- gyrfalcon was a kite fighting fan? like raven? connections, were they working together? or was looking for valespinner?
--
+- point to the reservoirs
 Danger in the Reservoirs
-- gyrfalcon was investigating this - had questions around reduce security at cistern entrances, their soldiers were called back without their order
+- gyrfalcon was investigating this - had questions around reduced security at cistern entrances, their soldiers were called back without their order
 - kill/take out all the clerics responsible for purification - to what end?
 	- disable the cisterns so they need to import water from Kevara or import felichian priests from Kevara
 - cisterns are connected to Piranes' old workshop
 The Artificer's workshop
+- Owl/Gilead believes that Tensorat's treasure (Nexida) is hidden here - but really he teleported it all away 90 years ago (using Coriolis wish)
+- Tensorat was known to be active in Avizallo until 90 yrs ago - is believed that he disappeared into the caverns
+- do a dungeon crawl thru the caverns to reach the vacated lab
+	- proper traps/environmental challenge where we roll initiative
+- what is this location? show that it is long gone
+	- An empty cavern, the calling sign of the Queen of Thieves (stating that she has found the answer and is betraying them?)
+- plant clues
-- plant the code again - "None will find it except in the shadow of the wind"
+	- the code - "None will find it except in the shadow of the wind"
-- suddenly disappeared 90 years ago
+	- presence of air djinni/teleportation
 The Kite Fighters
-- relation to the main conflict?
-- Raven is using the kites to signal the union stuff
+- ==Owl is using the kites to leak info to Giltstern?
+	- to signal ppl to take out auxiliary water services? secretly, make it look like an accident. they're systematically taking out the diff reservoirs to find which one has Nexida
 - Merriwink challenges Toby to steal the Valespinner for her
 	- also to get back at her "evil" twin, Mettlewise
 - Valespinner - a 100+ yr old kite, engineered by Tensorat.
 The undisputed champion
 	- the spine / inner layering of the kite has some clue
 - do research on the sport
+- Kite supplies shop run by a dwarf, daughter of stonecutters (aliya stonecutter? kingfisher's protege?)
-- kite fighting minigame, stats for each type of kite Ramping conflict at the docks
+- kite fighting minigame, stats for each type of kite
+	- kite stats: strength, speed, maneuverability
+	- initiative is +speed, positioning is +maneuverability
+	- other moves? give some kites custom moves?
+	- gamble how high you fly it before the string snaps
+	- attack: attacker makes speed check against defender's strength save. on a fail, attacker makes strength save to avoid being cut themselves.
+Ramping conflict at the docks
 - Kevarans try to harvest saltwood by force? what's stopping them
 - Macaw's corruption